justin-rim/myrobofriends/README.md

 # My Robofriends

+Click the link in the about section to start!

 Type in a name on the search box and see who comes up!

 From a list of TEN unique robotic pals, we have a friend for all ages and backgrounds.